 Conversion and calculation of indicative predicted rewards

 You will be able to deposit the amount of ETH you would like to stake in your Bitcoin Suisse staking account.
-Please note that this does not need to be the entire 32 ETH needed to run a validator.
-Likewise, it may be more – for example 40 or 55 ETH.
 We will subsequently perform the technical placement of your ETH in the deposit smart contract, thus converting your ETH to ETH2.
 There is no fee associated with this step.
 After depositing your ETH, they will be locked and non-transferrable or tradeable for one year or more.

 Technical setup and maintenance

 During the early development of Ethereum 2, it is assumed that Ethereum will do several changes in the protocol.
 To ensure the highest uptime, we will secure and monitor the deposited stakes, and regularly perform necessary updates to the staking software.

 When ETH2 become transferable on Ethereum 2, you will be able to reinvest your staking rewards at Bitcoin Suisse.

 Our optimization of staking allocations enables reinvesting, meaning that the sum of the rewards resulting from your stake plus your original staking amount will be re-staked on a frequent basis.
 Over time this will earn you more ETH2 than if you did not do re-staking.

 You will retain 85% of the earnings from the incoming rewards.
 Bitcoin Suisse will use the remaining part to cover costs associated with the infrastructure setup, protocol upgrades, maintenance, and servers.

 Once transfers of ETH2 are enabled, Bitcoin Suisse will allow you to trade your earned staking rewards into another crypto or fiat currency.

 - How to Stake on Ethereum ...